 We know all too well how parents’ communications go poorly when the parties are in conflict and litigation, especially when kids must stay home from school while parents are either working from home or not working at all.
 But what about when professionals’ communications go poorly as well?
 We are going to look at how attorneys/professionals communicate with each other in front of parents and each other in order to identify how the content of a message gets bogged down by the process by which it’s communicated.
 We are also going to share strategies to help professionals model the good communication we encourage parents to have with each other.

-Please join us this Friday the 22nd for another Community Chat to look at how quickly communication can digress and negatively impact everyone involved.
+This presentation is a look at how quickly communication can digress and negatively impact everyone involved.
 But, with suggestions and strategies from a family therapist and a practicing family law attorney, you will see how to lower your clients’ stress as well as yours while under the pressures of working from home, dealing with COVID-19 uncertainty, court deadlines, and maintaining advocacy for your clients.

 This will be an opportunity to ask questions you may have. will be an opportunity to ask questions throughout the presentation on May 22.

 Theresa Bofferding, Attorney

 Theresa Bofferding is an attorney Ortner & Bofferding, LLC.
 While in law school, she served as Marshal for the Minnesota Supreme Court.
 After law school, Theresa clerked for the Honorable Gordon Shumaker at the Minnesota Court of Appeals and then practiced in many areas of law – primarily insurance defense litigation.
 My experience includes state and federal court trials and appellate advocacy in the Minnesota Court of Appeals and the Eighth Circuit Court of Appeals.
 In addition, I grade Minnesota State Bar exam essays and teach college-level courses in law, ethics, and writing.